-NYX-101 mount can communicate with any software that supports the basic LX200 command set.
+NYX-88 mount can communicate with any software that supports the basic LX200 command set.

-Make sure that you have first connected the NYX-101 with Unity mobile software in order to push coordinates and current datetime to mount.
-Moreover, mount should be operational (not brake locked) which means that it should be in any tracking mode.
+Make sure that you have first connected the NYX-88 with Unity mobile software in order to push coordinates and current datetime to mount.

 In the below example, we use the Sky Safari Plus 7.
 (You need the Plus or Pro version to have the telescope connect functionality).
 To do that: